daog1/PyGenIDL001/README.md

 # pygenidl001

 The data structure is primarily based on AnchorPy, with function naming and functionality consistent with AnchorPy.
-Basic types have already been implemented, but enum types are not yet supported.
+Already supports basic types, enums, and complex types like structs.
+Support for errors and constants is still needed.
 This is an example generated using the Pump IDL (https://github.com/daog1/PyGenIDL001).
 The specific code can be viewed in my branch (https://github.com/daog1/codama/commits/renderers-py).

 The IDL file originates from solana-idl-lib.